ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

     command: npm run dev
 ```

-She also enables Gitpod [Prebuilds](https://www.gitpod.io/docs/prebuilds) - telling Gitpod to continuously create new development environments as soon as her project’s source code changes!
-This significantly reduces the startup time when she or anyone who works on her project needs a development environment.
+She also enables Gitpod [Prebuilds](https://www.gitpod.io/docs/prebuilds) - telling Gitpod to continuously create new developer environments as soon as her project’s source code changes!
+This significantly reduces the startup time when she or anyone who works on her project needs a developer environment.

 ![Set up a new project](../../../static/images/blog/i-said-goodbye-to-local-development-and-so-can-you/set-up-a-new-project.png)